michelled/weavly.org/src/robot-activities/meet-sphero.md

 ## Steps

-* Open SpheroEdu and connect with Sphero robot
+* Open SpheroEdu
-* Explore how Sphero moves
+* Connect with Sphero robot
+* Open the movement settings
-* Explore different distances
+* Try different distances and speed options
+* Open the light color settings
-* Explore light colours
+* Try different light colors
-* Explore different types of lines (e.g. straight vs curved)
+* Try different types of lines (e.g. straight vs curved)

 ## Tips

-* Ensure batteries are charged and Sphero is operational prior to activity
+* Ensure batteries are charged and Sphero is operational prior to the activity
 * Set up a space with dim light and a relatively quiet environment to detect visual changes

-## Change it up:

-* Complete this activity again with different setting options that were not chosen before, if any remain
+## Skill Development

+* Directions
+* Sequencing
+* Parameters

 ## Level Up

-* Complete this activity with at least one selection of each explored parameter

-## Accessibility Considerations

-* Lighting and contrast for low vision

-## Skill Development

-* Learning about directions
-* Planning and building a sequence
+Complete this activity again with different setting options that were not chosen before, if any remains